GBP/USD Climbs to Seven-Week High After Fed Rate Cut; BoE, NFP Now Key Risks

 With a short‑term bullish bias, consider tactical long GBP/USD positions with defined risk: use stops below recent support, size positions to account for potential whipsaws around session turns, and reduce exposure into key macro events.
 Cross‑USD pairs (EUR/USD, AUD/USD) may offer correlated opportunities as dollar weakness persists.

 For traders using algorithmic or systematic approaches, automated entry/exit discipline can help manage emotion during high‑volatility windows.
-PlayOnBit offers tools to implement algorithmic rules: explore the Forex Trading Bot for rule‑based position sizing, or the Trade Assistant Bot to scan setups and execute risk parameters.
+Explore the forex trading bot for rule‑based position sizing, or the trade assistant to scan setups and execute risk parameters.

 Macro Cross‑Assets & Hedging